precice/precice.github.io/pages/community/community-contribute-to-precice.md

 You can pick up issues that you would like to work on from any repository you like.
 You may be particularly interested in the [good first issues](https://github.com/precice/precice/labels/good%20first%20issue) and we definitely need help in the [help wanted issues](https://github.com/precice/precice/labels/help%20wanted).
 The same labels exist in every repository.

 Look for [contributing guidelines](https://github.com/precice/precice/blob/develop/docs/CONTRIBUTING.md) in each repository.
-The [developers' documentation](dev-docs-dev-overview.html) will also be useful.
+The [developer documentation](dev-docs-overview.html) will also be useful.

 ## Helping other users